bgwest/ember-advanced-tutorial/README.md

 3. Added all generated files to GitHub and pushed it up
 4. created a new branch for typescript/vscode configs
 5. ran ` ember install ember-cli-typescript@latest`
-6. ran `ember g component -gc welcome` (**note:** _see below if your confused by the output_)
+6. ran `ember g component -gc welcome` (**note:** _I could not get this to command to generate any ts files..._)
 7. Add eslint/prettier or any further tsconfig if needed
 8. For better accessibility, add your preferred lang via the lang attribute in the html tag inside `app/index.html` (e.g. `<html lang="en">`) (_**note:** happens automatically when using `ember new` (referenced here:_ <a href="https://guides.emberjs.com/release/tutorial/part-1/orientation/#toc_creating-a-new-ember-app-with-ember-cli" target="_blank" rel="noopener noreferrer">#toc_creating-a-new-ember-app-with-ember-cli</a>))

 ### More on the welcome component generation

-Minor, but frustrating.
-You might think your ts setup is wrong when you see js files being generated.
-It's not.
-To further the confusion, there are tutorials that show ts files being generated with this command (without the `-ts` flag).
-I believe if you update your `.ember-cli` file to include ` "isTypeScriptProject": true` it should include `-ts` flag by default, but it appears squash the help warning that the flag gives you.
-Until I learn more about ember, I plan to use the `-ts` flag version for better insight.
-That version looks like this: `ember g component -ts -gc welcome`
+I plan to use the `-ts` flag version of `ember generate component` for better better insight (`ember g component -ts -gc welcome`).
+It tells you whether or not templates are available for what you are trying to create.
+As of end of part 1 of the super rental tutorial, I have not had 1 set of the cli commands generate a typescript file.
+My current guess is either I've set something up incorrectly or what is acturally generated in typescript with `ember generate component` limited.
+I'm not entirely sure at this time.

 Example output with ts flag: